-The 712 Mototracteur models where rare, it is thought only some 200+ where produced from the 1955 model A (with the model B starting in 1956).
-They initially used the same identification plaque as the 411 with the numeric notation 70***, and in 1956 the mototracteurs used its own identification plaque.
-The mototracteur where found to be difficult to maneuver, with poor weight distribution In the working environment – it was necessary to have additional weight/s added at the rear to enable this mototracteur to perform its basic functions.
+The 712 Mototracteur models were rare, it is thought only some 200+ were produced from the 1955 model A (with model B starting in 1956).
+They initially used the same identification plaque as the 411 with the numeric notation 70***, and in 1956 the mototracteurs used their own identification plaque.
+The mototracteur were found to be difficult to manoeuvre, with poor weight distribution In the working environment – it was necessary to have additional weight/s added at the rear to enable this mototracteur to perform its basic functions.
 Staub, of the time, offered a better mototracteur alternative and the Energic mototracteur 712 was phased out.
-Later to be replaced with the extensive 4RM tractors, they where worthy competition to the Staub and other direct competitor ranges.
-(I have a record from 3/1963 from the factory with prices for the 712 range, which where for sale along side the 4RM ranges).
+Later to be replaced with the extensive 4RM tractors, they were worthy competition to the Staub and other direct competitor ranges.
+(I have a record from 3/1963 from the factory with prices for the 712 range, which were for sale alongside the 4RM ranges).

 Lubrication.
 By constant circulation of oil held within the sump of the engine.

 Cooling.
-One large aluminium fan which is mounted at the front of the engine, running on ball bearings.
-This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extreme high temperatures and proved effective.
+One large aluminium fan is mounted at the front of the engine, running on ball bearings.
+This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extremely high temperatures and proved effective.

 Starting.
 By crank.